-Karib Shabbazz is a journalist based in Accra, Ghana.
+Karib Shabbazz is a journalist based in Accra, Ghana, West Africa.
 He is a professional NGO/Non-profit development practitioner and freelance writer/journalist.
 His areas of specializations includes international relations, cultural development, diplomacy, community development work and journalism.
+Also attaches special focus on agriculture, economics, social issues, arts, and entrepreneurship.
 He has over the years worked with a number of development organizations, some of which are the World Bank Institute in Accra and the British Council on the Debate to Action Project as a Volunteer Community Project Facilitator on the Millennium Development Goals (MDGs) and Poverty Reduction Strategies.
 He holds membership of some prominent civil society an human rights organizations such as the Amnesty International Ghana, Red Cross Society of Ghana, Voluntary Work camps Association of Ghana.
-Currently he is a Project Consultant for the Bright Generation Community Foundation.
-The initiators of the famous Ghana Bamboo Bicycle Project.
 He is an alumni and a holder of Diploma in Freelance Journalism from the Writers Bureau College of Journalism in Manchester - UK.
 He also holds both professional and academic Certificate in Organizational Management (NGO) from the premier Ghana Institute of Management & Public Administration (GIMPA) with Distinction, he is also an alumni of Fredreich Ebert Foundation FES, a social democratic institute, trained in International Relations, Governance and Leadership Skills.
 He is also a proud recipient of Canadian Education Training Awards for Africa CETAA Scholarship of the Canada International Development Agency (CIDA).
+My works as a Freelance Journalist and a Development Practitioner is inspired by my experiences in the northern zone of Ghana.
+Specifically the Upper West region where i come from and also having the privilege to attend High school there.
+The three northern regions of Ghana remain rich in culture, tourism, investments and many other potentials that has not been tapped yet!

 Africa led, others followed.
 Africa was smelting iron when Europe did not even have the faintest idea of what a furnace is.
 Cambridge, Oxford, La Sorbonne, Harvard or Yale, had not even been imagined when Africa's universities at Timbuktu were already teaching maths, science, astrology and astronomy.
 However, Europe's crude intervention in Africa blunted the continent's march to progress and we can only imagine to what heights Africa might have ascended, had it been left in peace to pursue its own destiny.
 Africans must beware and rid themselves of Western hypocrisy and double standards.
 We need to stop being copycats and develop our own economic and political ideology as well as our own system of governance.
 Kingsley Basuglo Accra, Ghana